History of the National Park Service: National Parks, 1832–1891

 As the federal troops came from cavalry units, they wore campaign hats as can be seen in a photo of Buffalo Soldiers at Mariposa Grove in 1905.
 The photo shows many troopers have re-creased their hats into the Montana Peak, probably because of their service in Cuba or Philippines during the 1898 Spanish–American War.

 Through the service the troops provided to protect the nascent parks from poachers and illegal mining, the campaign hat became a symbol of authority which would be adopted by rangers from the National Park Service, as well as many states' fish and game wardens and state police agencies.
 Rangers of many local parks departments also wear the campaign hat, such as the New York City Urban Park Rangers.
 The emblem of the National Park Foundation was a stylized campaign hat until December 2013.

-National Monument line I, 1906–1916
+National Monuments, 1906–1916

 While early emphasis had been on the creation of National Parks, there was another movement seeking to preserve the cliff dwellings, pueblo ruins, and early missions throughout the west and southwest.
 Often local ranchers would try to protect these ruins from plunder, but pot-hunters vandalized many sites.
 The effort began in Boston and spread to Washington, New York, Denver, and Santa Fe, during the 1880s and 1890s.
 Rep. John Fletcher Lacey of Iowa and Senator Henry Cabot Lodge of Massachusetts, created the Antiquities Act of 1906.